 The old Venetian Harbour in Chania is on a lee shore.
 Large waves crash on the submerged breakwater on our starboard side and the entrance peer on port.
 We manage to stay clear of these nasty rocks and find a free spot on the town quay with the last daylight.
 Just as we head for the public showers, port police drives by and asks us if we have the necessary paperwork.
 Our answer that we have a DEKPA, satisfies them and they drive on.
 Throughout our stay in Greece nobody asked to actually see our DEKPA, the cruising permit that Floris went the extra mile for to obtain in Corfu last August.

 Annemiek, one of our most loyal visitors, joins us in our Cretian explorations.
 Together we visit Terra Creta, a leading olive oil producer with an impressive track record in organic.
 They recently launched a sustainability initiative, which focuses on nurturing olive trees for long term cultivation, instead of stressing them to achieve maximum yields.
 Markos Polakis welcomes us and shares his abundant knowledge about the trees, sustainable ways of cultivation and oil production with us.
 He also shows us the organic way of combating the notorious olive fly, which can destroy entire crops.
 A bottle filled with syrup attracts the flies and traps them.
 It is more labour intense than spraying pesticides, but quite effective.
-We’ll provide more details on our findings on sustainable olive oil production in a future item.
+Read more about our findings on sustainable olive oil production in our “sustainable solution” article here.

 Annemiek also joins us on a hike to a hidden, abandoned monastery and to the top of Gigilos, one of Crete’s >2,000m peaks in the White Mountains.
 Sadly, the warming climate has melted the eternal snow which gave them their name.
 Nevertheless we are impressed by the beauty of the autumn coloured trees and the stunning mountain views.
 Our final expedition is to the blue-lagoon style bay at Balos.
 The breath-taking setting encourages us to swim in the crystal clear, but surprisingly warm water.
 Annemiek thanks us by taking us out for dinner on several occasions.
 As we hug goodbye at the airport we already look forward to her next visit.